Become A Professional Web Developer

 Employers around the country are experiencing a shortage of well-qualified software developers, and Kentucky is no different.
 While there are several possible responses to this need, many regions have benefited from intensive training programs called Developer Bootcamps.
 The general model is a 3-month program, in batches of 10-20 students, with a curriculum for full-stack web development jobs.
-The bootcamp is taught by experienced software developers (10+ years industry experience), with a focus on quickly moving from basic skills to project experience.
+Bootcamps are taught by experienced software developers (10+ years industry experience), with a focus on quickly moving from basic skills to project experience.
 High job placement rates (close to 100%) are the target for these programs.
-Successful programs are highly selective of their applicants, typically targeting college graduates in their mid to late 20s and early 30s looking to make a career change.
+Successful programs are highly selective of their applicants, typically targeting college graduates and experienced professionals in their 20s, 30s, and 40s looking to make a career change.

 Our ideal applicants are professional men and women who are looking to transition into a career in software development.
 This program is not for everyone.
 Like all Awesome Inc initiatives, we've built this program with our Core Values in mind.
 CV #2 (Be Excellent) is a big part of this program.
 We expect that many of our candidates will have deep experience in a related field, such as graphic design, math/finance, or project management.
 Some applicants will have prior programming experience, maybe a class back in high school or college, but many will not.

-We expect that many of our applicants will be from Kentucky and surrounding states, such as Indiana, Ohio, Tennessee, and West Virginia.
+Many of our applicants have been from Kentucky and surrounding states, such as Indiana, Ohio, Tennessee, and West Virginia.
 Since our 12-week program is full-time (8am - 5pm, five days per week), our candidates must be willing to sacrifice other commitments (such as outside employment) to focus on learning for that duration.